Truck tolls in Germany

-In Germany, the toll applies to trucks with a permissible total weight of 7.5 tons or more on all federal highways (BAB) and, since July 1, 2018, also on all federal roads.
+In Germany, the toll applies to trucks with a permissible total weight of 7.5 tons or more on all federal autobahns (BAB) and, since July 1, 2018, also on all federal highways.
 The federal road toll, which has been in place since July 1, 2018, was expected to generate up to 2 billion euros in additional annual revenue.

 Which trucks are subject to tolls in Germany?

-Generally, all trucks or vehicles are subject to tolls that are
+Generally, all trucks or vehicles are subject to tolls if they are

-- are intended for the carriage of goods by road, or
+- intended for the carriage of goods, or

 and whose permissible total weight is at least 7.5 t.
-This applies including trailers.
+This includes trailers.